DanielWinklehner/rfq-dip-epics/AVR/libcom1/README.md

 - Other errors:
     - If the program stops running/responding, an assert has failed.
-    - Compile-time errors should be readable enough to make out what is wrong
+    - Compile-time errors should be readable enough to make out what is wrong.

-- printf support must be enabled when using debug mode (which can be enabled by editing the `libcom1_com.hpp` file)
+- printf support must be enabled when using debug mode (which can be enabled by editing the `libcom1_com.hpp` file).